baeyun/chalk-table/README.md

-# Chalk Table
+<h1 align="center">Chalk Table</h1>

-`chalk-table` is a small terminal table tool that comes with chalk support out of the box.
+<p align="center">A mini terminal table tool with chalk support out of the box.</p>

-It is a project I forked from [@deoxxa](http://github.com/deoxxa)'s cool `asciitable` package.
+`chalk-table` is a project I forked from [@deoxxa](http://github.com/deoxxa)'s cool `asciitable` package.
 I've added support for chalk and a few extra fixes.
 In case you're wondering, it can still render simple tables with headings and pretty hyphen/pipe character-based formatting.

 ## Install